CAIDA/catalog-data/sources/recipe/how_to_print_rpki_data_from_pybgpstream/README.md

 ### Usage

 To run this script, you may need to install [pybgpstream](https://bgpstream.caida.org/download).
 Below is how to install with pip.
 For other ways click the link above.
+If there are any issue, look [here](https://bgpstream.caida.org/docs/install) for more help.

 ```bash
 pip3 install pybgpstream